 - You will develop your relationship building skills to foster resilience and self-worth.

-NACE Competencies: Teamwork, Career & Self-Development, Leadership, Equity & Inclusion
+NACE Competencies: Teamwork, Career & Self-Development, Leadership, Inclusive Excellence

 - Transition Support: Starting college can be a major life transition, often accompanied by feelings of isolation, uncertainty, and stress.
-RCT highlights the importance of supportive relationships during this period, emphasizing the need for students to build connections with peers, mentors, and support networks.
+It is important to develop supportive relationships during this period, emphasizing the need for students to build connections with peers, mentors, and support networks.
 By fostering these relationships, first-year students can find a sense of belonging, receive guidance, and cope better with the challenges they encounter.

-- Empowerment: RCT promotes the idea that mutually empowering relationships contribute to personal growth and well-being.
+- Empowerment: Mutually empowering relationships contribute to personal growth and well-being.
 First-year college students often face academic and personal challenges that may undermine their self-confidence.
 By engaging in empowering relationships, students can gain support, encouragement, and resources to overcome obstacles, build resilience, and develop a stronger sense of self-efficacy.

 - Inclusive Excellence: College students come from various backgrounds, cultures, and experiences.
-RCT encourages students to value and understand the perspectives of others.
+It is important to value and understand the perspectives of others.
 This awareness can help students develop stronger interpersonal skills, navigate differences, and build meaningful connections across cultures.

 - Emotional Well-being: First-year college students may experience emotional challenges such as homesickness, stress, or anxiety.
 By fostering supportive relationships, students can have a safe space to express their emotions, receive validation, and develop emotional resilience.
 Sharing experiences, seeking support, and engaging in empathic relationships can contribute to improved mental health and overall well-being.